Laura Belle (Younkin) Shroyer was born in 1877 at Clay Run, Fayette County, PA, the daughter of William "Dayton" and

 They had eight children – Annabelle Gertrude Harbaugh, Hazel Shroyer, George Osborne Shroyer, William Dayton Shroyer and an unnamed twin son, Lucinda "Mae" Conn, Kenneth Melvin Shroyer and Laura "Marie" Johnson.

 Sadly, in addition to the infant twin son who died at birth in 1905, their son George succumbed at the age of eight months (on April 1, 1904), and their daughter Hazel passed away at the tender age of five years, eight months after suffering from diphtheria (on Jan.
 3, 1907).
 All three of the young souls rest for eternity in the Imel Cemetery, with still-legible stones marking their graves today.

 The deadly wave of disease struck the Shroyers' home in January 1907.
-Said the Connellsville Daily Courier:
+Reported the Connellsville Daily Courier:

 Diphtheria is raging on Laurel Hill near Clay Run school house.
 The family of Jacob Schroyer are badly affected.
 Both Mr. and Mrs. Schroyer and one child are down with the disease, while a younger child was buried last week with the same disease.